-The first step of any attack is to collect information about the target.
-Everybody knows that.
-And one of the most important resources is Google (or another search engine) with its google dorking (hacking).
-You can find a lot of interesting information there, especially if your target is a big organization.
+The first step of any attack is to collect the information about a target.
+One of the most important resources for that purpose is Google (or another search engine) with its google dorking (hacking).
+You can find a lot of interesting information there, especially if your target is a big enterprise.
 The engine’s spiders crawl the Internet with its many, many sites, and we can dive into the information which they have collected for us.

-But sometimes, we can get information about internal systems: the systems which don’t have access to Internet.
+Though sometimes, we can get information about internal systems: the ones which don’t have access to the Internet.

 So, Xmarks.
-This is a very useful service (browser add-on) because it can synchronize all of your bookmarks from all of your browsers.
-Each of us has many devices and browsers, and the opportunity to have the same bookmarks (plus tabs, passwords, and so on) on each of them looks pretty good.
-And of course many users use the Xmarks service.
+This is a very useful service (browser add-on) because it can synchronize the bookmarks from all your browsers.
+Each of us has many devices and browsers and the opportunity to have the same bookmarks (plus tabs, passwords, and so on) on each of them looks appealing.
+Of course the Xmarks service is rather spread.

 - It collects some information (like URLs) from users’ bookmarks (* without linking a bookmark to its owner’s account)